-The blocking of the function causes an HMI display event and a time-stamped blocking event with information of the startup current values and its fault type to be issued.
+The blocking of the function causes an HMI display event and a time-stamped blocking event with information of the startup frequency values.

-The blocking signal can also be tested in the commissioning phase by a software switch signal when the relay's testing mode "Enable stage forcing" is activated (General $\rightarrow$ Device).
+The blocking signal can also be tested in the commissioning phase by a software switch signal when the relay's testing mode "Enable stage forcing" is activated ( $General \rightarrow Device$ ).